Venus of Brassempouy: Description

 A reconstruction by Libor Balák of the Venus (or Lady) of Brassempouy, from the Western Brassempouy.
 The reconstruction is likely inaccurate on skin color, as Europeans are now known to have had darker skin 23-29,000 years ago.
 Czech Academy of Sciences, Institute of Archaeology in Brno, The Center for Paleolithic and Paleoethnological research.

 The Venus of Brassempouy was carved from mammoth ivory.
 According to archaeologist Paul Bahn the head is "unsexed, although it is usually called a 'Venus' or a 'lady'".
 The head is 3.65 cm high, 2.2 cm deep and 1.9 cm wide.
 While the forehead, nose and brows are carved in relief, the mouth is absent.
 A vertical crack on the right side of the face is a consequence of the internal structure of the ivory.
-On the head is a checkerboard-like pattern formed by two series of shallow incisions at right angles to each other; it has been interpreted as a wig, a hood with geometric decoration, or simply a representation of hair styled in cornrows.
+On the head is a checkerboard-like pattern formed by two series of shallow incisions at right angles to each other; it has been interpreted as a wig, a hood with geometric decoration, or a representation of hair styled in cornrows.

 Randall White observed in the Journal of Archaeological Method and Theory (December 2006), "The figurines emerged from the ground into a colonial intellectual and socio-political context nearly obsessed with matters of race."
 Although the style of representation is essentially realistic, the proportions of the head do not correspond exactly to any known human population of the present or past.
 White has claimed that, since the mid-twentieth century, concerns of interpretative questions have changed from race to womanhood and fertility.